htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :macro:`GANGLIAD_RESET_METRICS_FILE`, enabling *condor_gangliad* to
   be configured to reset aggregate metrics to a value of zero when they are no longer being updated.
-Previously aggregate metrics published to Ganglia retained the last value published indefinitely.`
+Previously aggregate metrics published to Ganglia retained the last value published indefinitely.
+  :jira:`2346`

 - The Job Router route keyword ``GridResource`` is now always optional.
 The job attribute ``GridResource`` can be set instead via